-Rule 7.01 Comment: The Major Leagues have determined that Rules 7.01(c) and 7.01(e) do not apply to any Wild Card, Division Series, League Championship Series or World Series games or for any additional Major League championship season game played to break a tie.
+Rule 7.01 Comment: The Major Leagues have determined that Rules 7.01(b)(2), 7.01(c) and 7.01(e) do not apply to any Wild Card, Division Series, League Championship Series or World Series games.

 - (g) The score of a regulation game is the total number of runs scored by each team at the moment the game ends. - (1) The game ends when the visiting team completes its half of the ninth inning if the home team is ahead. - (2) The game ends when the ninth inning is completed, if the visiting team is ahead. - (3) If the home team scores the winning run in its half of the ninth inning (or its half of an extra inning after a tie), the game ends immediately when the winning run is scored.